 Finding a coach is easy!
 Ask Special Education teachers or aides, parents, and general education teachers who are knowledgeable in sports and willing to help.
-You can also ask your Athletic Director at school for some recommedations.

-What if my administrator says "No"?
+What if my administrator savs "No"?

 If administration says no to a Unified Sports program, ask them what you could do to change their mindsthen create a plan to address their concerns.
 Ask an adult ally to help work through roadblocks at your school, as well as explain all the benefits of offering the program.
 Your administrators will likely jump on board once they realize the benefits, and your dedication to getting the program started.